emlid/navio2-docs/docs/Navio-APM/installation-and-running.md

 * RCInput - uses pigpio daemon to sample GPIOs with 1MHz rate, should be rewritten to work without pigpio
 * RGB LED
 * MPU9250 built-in compass driver
-* U-blox GPS SPI driver - ready, but requires some rework
+* U-blox GPS SPI driver
-* ADC based on ADS1115 - ready, needs reworking
+* ADC based on ADS1115
-(**available in navio-experimental branch only**)

 ####Installing APM
 Log in to your Raspberry Pi using SSH or other method and download one of the ready to use APM binaries using wget.